Wirecloud/wirecloud/docs/installation_guide.md

 Django provides
 [documentation on how to do it](https://docs.djangoproject.com/en/dev/howto/deployment/).

-Finally, you can compress CSS and JavaScript code files for better performance using the following command:

-    $ python manage.py compress --force

-> **NOTE**: Don't forget to rerun the collectstatic and compress commands each
+> **NOTE**: Don't forget to rerun the collectstatic command each time the
-> time the WireCloud code is updated, this include each time a WireCloud plugin
+> WireCloud code is updated, this include each time a WireCloud plugin or Django
-> or Django app is enabled/disabled and when the default theme is changed.
+> app is enabled/disabled and when the default theme is changed.

 ## Advanced configurations